stephpy/timeline/doc/filter.rst

 Removing Actions with Unresolved References
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use the `filter.data_hydrator.filter_unresolved = true` parameters (defined on container) to remove any actions which have unresolved references after the hydration process.
-This will prevent unexpected EntityNotFoundExceptions when accessing an action component which have been removed from the database, but are marked for Lazy-Loading by the entity loading listener.
+This will prevent unexpected EntityNotFoundExceptions when accessing an action component which was removed from the database, but are marked for Lazy-Loading by the entity loading listener.

 Locators
 ~~~~~~~~

-Locators will seach data to attribute to components.
+Locators will search data to attribute to components.
 There is no locator provided on this library (only with bundle).

-You can add your own locator, for example if you store yours components on a filesystem or an other storage.
+You can add your own locator, for example if you store your components on a filesystem or on another storage.

-Imagine you have a component which represent a file:
+Imagine you have a component which represents a file:

 .. code-block:: php